What is the difference between PNP and AIPP? Find the right path!

 2. Employer-driven vs. Express Entry:

 PNP: The PNP contains both employer-driven and federal Express Entry-accredited streams.
-Employers in a certain province can nominate a skilled individual to fill a labor market demand in employer-driven streams.
+Employers in a certain province can nominate skilled individuals to fill a labor market demand in employer-driven streams.
 Provinces can choose individuals from the federal Express Entry pool who fulfill their specific criteria through Express Entry-aligned streams.

 AIPP: The AIPP is essentially a program driven by employers.
 Candidates must have a job offer from a designated employer in one of the participating Atlantic provinces to be eligible.
 The employer is involved in the application process.